-AAP-75 Barriers to affordable housing -91.420, 91.220(j)
+AP-75 Barriers to affordable housing -91.420, 91.220(j)

-The City of Lancaster continues to seek and advance policy and programming to alleviate barriers to accessing affordable housing opportunities for residents and will utilize its 2024 CDBG entitlement allocation to assist in developing and implementing innovative and inclusive approaches to advance its affordable housing priorities.
+The City of Lancaster continues to seek and advance policy and programming to alleviate barriers to accessing affordable housing opportunities for residents and will utilize its 2025 CDBG entitlement allocation to assist in developing and implementing innovative and inclusive approaches to advance its affordable housing priorities.

-In 2021, the City commissioned The Center for Regional Analysis to conduct study to develop a methodologically sound dataset for informing the design and implementation of policies and strategies to address the challenge of housing affordability and to identify pervasive barriers preventing residents from accessing and maintaining affordable housing in the City.
+In 2021, the City commissioned the Center for Regional Analysis to conduct study to develop a methodologically sound dataset for informing the design and implementation of policies and strategies to address the challenge of housing affordability and to identify pervasive barriers preventing residents from accessing and maintaining affordable housing in the City.
 The study, delivered in October of 2021 and entitled Housing Availability in the City of Lancaster and Implications for Housing Affordability, provided critical quantitative, supply and demand data and analysis laying the necessary contextual foundations from which to develop the City's affordable housing strategies, policies, and programming.
 The study contributed the following key findings about the City's housing affordability challenges:

-- Finding 1: The City's housing affordability is impacted by supply and demand dynamics caused by a limited stock and broad spectrum of housing cost burden due to income disparity which create barriers to accessing affordable housing due to market-driven rental costs that are disproportionate to incomes. - Finding 2: The City has a housing shortage of about 1,165 2,455 homes.
-This contributes to an increase in housing prices, which may cause housing instability and displacement for lower income residents, further aggravating of the City's housing affordability challenge. - Finding 3: The type of housing available in the City does not meet the needs of the typical City household, generating further housing inequity in terms of housing cost burden for single income earners and small families.
-The City would therefore benefit from the production and addition of one- and two-bedroom units to its housing stock. - Finding 4: The City faces limited opportunities to expand its housing supply due its highly residential nature.
-It should consider adopting transformative policies supporting extensive and deliberate redevelopment at a large scale to combat the housing shortage utilizing land use and zoning mechanisms and promoting rehabilitation and new construction. - Finding 5: There is an unequal distribution of housing cost burden based on family size and income, creating further housing equity issues in the City.
+• Finding 1: The City's housing affordability is impacted by supply and demand dynamics caused by a limited stock and broad spectrum of housing cost burden due to income disparity which create barriers to accessing affordable housing due to market-driven rental costs that are disproportionate to incomes.

+• Finding 2: The City has a housing shortage of about 1,165 - 2,455 homes.
+This contributes to an increase in housing prices, which may cause housing instability and displacement for lower income residents, further aggravating of the City's housing affordability challenge.

+• Finding 3: The type of housing available in the City does not meet the needs of the typical City household, generating further housing inequity in terms of housing cost burden for single income earners and small families.
+The City would therefore benefit from the production and addition of one- and two-bedroom units to its housing stock.

+• Finding 4: The City faces limited opportunities to expand its housing supply due its highly residential nature.
+It should consider adopting transformative policies supporting extensive and deliberate redevelopment at a large scale to combat the housing shortage utilizing land use and zoning mechanisms and promoting rehabilitation and new construction.

+• Finding 5: There is an unequal distribution of housing cost burden based on family size and income, creating further housing equity issues in the City.
 It is estimated that one-third of the City's households are housing cost-burdened with single, nonfamily households, comprising 40% of the City's households, bearing the bulk of this burden.
 This finding indicates that incomes are insufficient to meet the cost demands of the City's housing market, compounding the City's affordability challenge.

 Equipped with the study's findings, the City in working diligently to create and implement solutions seeking to rectify these conditions to improve its affordable housing availability by leveraging all resources and mechanisms available, including CDBG, ARPA, HOME, HOME-ARP grant mechanisms, among other funding avenues.
-In 2023, the City applied for PRO Housing grant funding from HUD and is awaiting award information at time of this plan.
-Should the City be granted PRO Housing funding in 2024, it would be able to strengthen and build out policy and planning to support the development of affordable housing and address the constraints identified above.

-In Program Year 2024, the City Lancaster will support and fund several activities aimed at reducing or eliminating barriers to fair housing for persons and households seeking to reside in the City, especially those of low- and moderate-income, which will be explored in greater depth below.
+In Program Year 2025, the City Lancaster will support and fund several activities aimed at reducing or eliminating barriers to fair housing for persons and households seeking to reside in the City, especially those of low- and moderate-income, which will be explored in greater depth below.